bugladen/NadekoBot/README.md

 ```
 - Keep the crawl on false.
 - For google api key, you need to enable URL shortner and Youtube video search in the dev console.
-- For parse, you need to register on parse.com, create an app with these 3 classes `'CommandsRan', 'Requests' and 'Stats'` in order to make the logging work.
+- For **ParseID** and **ParseKey**, you need to register on http://www.parse.com, get those values and create an app with these 3 classes: `'CommandsRan', 'Requests' and 'Stats'` in order to make the logging work.

 Download [this folder](http://s000.tinyupload.com/index.php?file_id=54172283263968075500) which contains images and add it next to your .exe in order to make the $draw, $flip, rip and similar functions work.